On parameter loci of the H\'enon family: Dynamics and Parameter Space over

-\begin{proof} This follows from Proposition~\ref{3.8}. \end{proof}
+\begin{proof} This follows from Proposition~\ref{PRP:43412}. \end{proof}

-By tracing an argument in the proof of Proposition 3.4 in~\cite{BS2}, we see that $W^u_{\overline{43}4124}(a, b)^-$ consists of either (i) mutually disjoint two $U$-shaped curves in $\mathcal{B}^-_{4,\R}$ from the right boundary of $\mathcal{B}^-_{4,\R}$ to itself, (ii) mutually disjoint one $U$-shaped curve as in (i) and two horizontal curves of degree one in $\mathcal{B}^-_{4,\R}$, or (iii) mutually disjoint four horizontal curves of degree one in $\mathcal{B}^-_{4,\R}$ (see Figure~\ref{FIG:inner_and_outer}).
+By tracing an argument in the proof of Proposition 3.4 in~\cite{BS2}, we see that $W^u_{\overline{43}4124}(a, b)^-$ consists of either (i) two mutually disjoint $U$-shaped curves in $\mathcal{B}^-_{4,\R}$ from the right boundary of $\mathcal{B}^-_{4,\R}$ to itself, (ii) one $U$-shaped curve as in (i) and two horizontal curves of degree one in $\mathcal{B}^-_{4,\R}$ all mutually disjoint, or (iii) four mutually disjoint horizontal curves of degree one in $\mathcal{B}^-_{4,\R}$ (see Figure~\ref{FIG:inner_and_outer}).

-Thanks to Lemma~\ref{4.2}, we can speak of the upper piece $W^u_{\overline{43}412}(a, b)^-_{\mathrm{upper}}$ of $W^u_{\overline{43}412}(a, b)^-$ and the lower piece $W^u_{\overline{43}412}(a, b)^-_{\mathrm{lower}}$ of $W^u_{\overline{43}412}(a, b)^-$.
+Thanks to Lemma~\ref{LMM:43412}, we can speak of the upper piece $W^u_{\overline{43}412}(a, b)^-_{\mathrm{upper}}$ of $W^u_{\overline{43}412}(a, b)^-$ and the lower piece $W^u_{\overline{43}412}(a, b)^-_{\mathrm{lower}}$ of $W^u_{\overline{43}412}(a, b)^-$.
 This enables us to define the ``outer'' and the ``inner'' pieces of $W^u_{\overline{43}4124}(a, b)^-$.
 More precisely,

 \begin{dfn} Let $(a, b)\in \mathcal{F}^-_{\R}\cap\{b<0\}$.
 Then, the \textit{inner piece} of $W^u_{\overline{43}4124}(a, b)^-$ is defined as $W^u_{\overline{43}4124}(a, b)^-_{\mathrm{inner}}\equiv\mathcal{B}^-_{4, \R}\cap f_{a, b}(W^u_{\overline{43}412}(a, b)^-_{\mathrm{upper}})$, and the \textit{outer piece} of $W^u_{\overline{43}4124}(a, b)^-$ is defined as $W^u_{\overline{43}4124}(a, b)^-_{\mathrm{outer}}\equiv\mathcal{B}^-_{4, \R}\cap f_{a, b}(W^u_{\overline{43}412}(a, b)^-_{\mathrm{lower}})$ (see Figure~\ref{FIG:inner_and_outer} again). \end{dfn}